Apply for a Change Approval or Submit Notification of Instream Work

-After you submit your application and all required fees and signatures at FrontCounter BC, your application will be reviewed by the Water Manager at the Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+After you submit your application and all required fees and signatures at FrontCounter BC, your application will be reviewed by a water manager.
 Applications for change approvals are typically referred to other provincial and federal regulatory agencies for comment during the adjudication process.
 Consultation with First Nations, other water users, community groups or other parties may be required if existing rights could be affected by your application.

 The water manager will notify you when a decision has been made.

 Notifications are used for specified low risk changes in and about a stream that have minimal impact on the environment or third parties.
-The work must meet the requirements of the Water Sustainability Regulation, and comply with any conditions set out by a habitat officer in response to a notification.
+The work must meet the requirements of the Water Sustainability Regulation (WSR), and comply with any conditions set out by a habitat officer in response to a notification.

 You must submit your notification of proposed work to FrontCounter BC a minimum of 45 days before beginning work (submitting more than 45 days ahead of time is recommended).
 Your notification will be sent to a habitat officer in the region in which you have proposed to make the change.
-If you have not heard from the habitat officer within 45 days of FrontCounter BC receiving your notification, you must make sure that your work meets the terms and conditions described in Part 3 of the Water Sustainability Regulation, and you may proceed with the proposed changes.
+If you have not heard from the habitat officer within 45 days of them receiving your notification, you must make sure that your work meets the terms and conditions described in Part 3 of the WSR, and you may proceed with the proposed changes.

 Emergencies and exceptions